Churchill caretaker ministry: Plans to extend the coalition

-In early April 1945, with victory then imminent in the European theatre of operations, Churchill met his deputy prime minister Clement Attlee, who was the leader of the Labour party, to discuss the future of the coalition.
-Attlee was due to depart for the United States on 17 April to attend the San Francisco Conference on creation of the United Nations.
-Travelling with him were ministers Anthony Eden, Florence Horsbrugh, and Ellen Wilkinson.
+In early April 1945, Churchill met his deputy prime minister Clement Attlee, who was the leader of the Labour party, to discuss the future of the coalition.
+Attlee was due to depart for America on 17 April to attend the San Francisco Conference on the creation of the United Nations.
+Travelling with him were ministers Anthony Eden, Florence Horsbrugh and Ellen Wilkinson.
 They would be out of the country until 16 May and Churchill assured Attlee that Parliament would not be dissolved in their absence.
 After VE Day on 8 May, Churchill changed his mind about an early election and decided to propose continuation of the coalition until after the defeat of Japan.

 In the meantime, however, Labour's Herbert Morrison, home secretary in the coalition, had published a declaration called Let Us Face The Future which was effectively a party manifesto for the election.
 Several leading Conservatives made speeches in response.
 The electioneering may have been premature and it subsided after the death of Hitler on 30 April but quickly regathered pace after VE Day.
-On 11 May, Churchill met Morrison and Ernest Bevin, the coalition's Minister of Labour, telling them that he wished to maintain the coalition until Japan had been defeated.
+On 11 May, Churchill met Morrison and Ernest Bevin, the coalition's minister of labour, telling them that he wished to maintain the coalition until Japan had been defeated.
 Their view, confirmed by Labour's National Executive Committee (NEC), was that the general election should be held in October regardless of the situation in the Far East as it was then widely thought the war against Japan might continue for another 18 months.
 With Labour refusing to extend the coalition beyond October, Churchill began receiving calls from his own party to announce an election in June or July – leading Conservatives like Lord Beaverbrook and Brendan Bracken wanted to cash in on Churchill's personal popularity as "the man who won the war".
 Labour, on the other hand, wanted Churchill's popularity to subside and, in addition, Morrison pointed out that a new and more accurate register of voters would be available by October.